i99dash docs

 } catch (e) {

-// Older host or test bridge — render a fallback.
+// Older host or test bridge that doesn't ship `car.*`.

 root.innerHTML = `<p>This car doesn't support live status.</p>`;